-Medicare also covers inpatient respite care, which is care you get in a Medicareapproved facility so that your usual caregiver (family member or friend) can rest.
-You can stay up to 5 days each time you get respite care.
+Medicare also covers inpatient respite care, which is care you get in a Medicare-approved facility so your caregiver (family member or friend) can rest.
+You can stay for up to 5 days each time you get respite care.
+Your hospice provider will arrange this for you.